Literacy Development in Children

 Some authors believe language, phonology, and literacy skills development begin in utero.
 Studies have shown that moms who talked, sang lullabies, played soothing music, and read to their unborn children, responded to them.
 Right from birth, babies are listening, looking, and learning.
 Early on, they are cooing and making gurgling sounds and listening to sounds.
 At 4-6 months they’re making sounds and combining sounds, producing vowels, and beginning to babble.
 So from newborn to 6 months find and enjoy those everyday moments when you can talk, sing, read and play, play, and play some more together.

 6 to 12 months

 As they get a little older, around 6- 12 months, so much is going on in the newborn’s world.
 They respond to people with basic sounds and recognize their names.
 They begin to copy sounds from other people.
 They are getting ready to ambulate and explore their environment, putting almost everything into their mouths, they’re saying their first words.
 We expose them to those thick cardboard books or material books, we sing rhyming song games to them.
 We continue to play and encourage them to explore their worlds.
-We incorporate reading time into their busy schedules.
-Expose them to cloth and board literacy materials, books with baby faces, bright colors, nursery rhymes.
+We incorporate early reading time into their busy schedules.
+Expose them to cloth and board literacy reading materials, books with baby faces, bright colors, nursery rhymes.

 12 to 24 months